 The Departments of Treasury, Labor and Health and Human Services issued final regulations regarding nondiscriminatory wellness programs in group health coverage under the Affordable Care Act.
-The final regulations generally apply to group health plans and carriers for plan years beginning on or after January 1, 2014.
+The final regulations generally apply to group health plans and carriers for plan years beginning on or after Jan.
+1, 2014.
 Employers should be aware that self-insured group health plans are included.
-Check out the latest biofit reviews.

-HIPAA generally prohibits group health plans and carriers from discriminating against individual participants and beneficiaries in eligibility, benefits, or premiums based on a health factor.
-An exception to the general rule allows wellness programs that reward employees based on a health factor, if the program complies with 5 HIPAA requirements, including capping the reward at 20 percent of the cost of coverage and offering a reasonable alternative standard to obtain the reward to any individual for whom it is unreasonably difficult due to a medical condition (including nicotine addiction) or for whom it is medically inadvisable to satisfy the otherwise applicable standard.
+The federal Health Insurance Portability and Accountability Act (HIPAA) generally prohibits group health plans and carriers from discriminating against individual participants and beneficiaries in eligibility, benefits, or premiums based on a health factor.
+An exception to the general rule allows wellness programs that reward employees based on a health factor, if the program complies with 5 HIPAA requirements, including capping the reward at 30% of the cost of coverage and offering a reasonable alternative standard to obtain the reward to any individual for whom it is unreasonably difficult due to a medical condition (including nicotine addiction) or for whom it is medically inadvisable to satisfy the otherwise applicable standard.

 The rules regarding participation-only plans remain unchanged.
 Below you will find a brief summary of the HIPAA wellness program rule, as amended by the regulations.

 —Types of Wellness Programs—

 Participatory Wellness Programs

 A wellness program is a participatory wellness program if none of the conditions for obtaining a reward is based on an individual satisfying a standard that is related to a health factor or if the program does not provide a reward.
 A participatory wellness program does not violate HIPAA as long as participation in the program is made available to all similarly situated individuals, regardless of health status.

 Examples of participatory wellness programs include:

 - A program that reimburses employees for all or part of the cost for membership in a fitness center.